projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    hypervisor must discard such hypercalls silently.
 Only ring-0 hypercalls from the guest VM are handled by the hypervisor.
 #.
 All the hypercalls (except world\_switch hypercall) must be called
-   from the ring-0 driver of the SOS VM.
+   from the ring-0 driver of the Service VM.
    World\_switch Hypercall is used by the TIPC (Trusty IPC) driver to switch guest VM context between secure world and non-secure world.
    Further details will be discussed in the :ref:`secure_trusty` section.